smart-facility/petajakarta-web/README.md

 #### Build HTML - `grunt site`
 Fill in the site's HTML templates with strings for each of the various translations available, with the output in `/build/:language`.

+## Contribution Guidelines

+The site should be compiled with the `grunt` command before commiting, this way there'll always be a pre-built, up to date version of the site included with the repo.